Comment on page

 There are two different DXJupyterLab apps available on the DNAnexus Platform.
 One is a general-purpose JupyterLab application.
 The other is Spark cluster-enabled, and can be used within the DNAnexus Apollo framework.

 Both apps instantiate a JupyterLab server that allows for data analyses to be interactively performed in Jupyter notebooks on a DNAnexus worker.

 The DXJupyterLab Spark Cluster app contains all the features found in the general-purpose DXJupyterLab along with access to a fully-managed, on-demand Spark cluster for big data processing and translational informatics.

 You have direct access to the project in which the application is run from the JupyterLab session.
-The project file browser, which lists folders, notebooks, and other files in the project, can be accessed from the DNAnexus tab in the left sidebar or from the terminal:
+The project file browser (which lists folders, notebooks, and other files in the project) can be accessed from the DNAnexus tab in the left sidebar or from the terminal:

-You can create, edit, and save notebooks directly in the project as well as duplicate, delete, or download them to your local machine.
 The project is selected when the DXJupyterLab app is started and cannot be subsequently changed.

 The project file browser displays all subfolders, all Jupyter notebooks, and files in the project (limited to the 1,000 most recently modified files).
 In the Spark-enabled app databases in the project are also visible (limited to the 1,000 most recently modified databases).
 A list of all the objects in the project can be obtained programmatically or by using

 dx ls.
 The file listing is refreshed every 10s and it is possible to enforce a refresh by clicking on the whirl arrow icon in the top right corner of the file browser.